Crop diversity: Organizations and technologies

 The implications of crop diversity are at both local and world levels.
 Global organizations that aim to support diversity include Bioversity International (formerly known as International Plant Genetic Resources Institute), the International Institute of Tropical Agriculture, the Borlaug Global Rust Initiative, and the International Network for Improvement of Banana and Plantain.
 Members of the United Nations, at the World Summit on Sustainable Development 2002 at Johannesburg, said that crop diversity is in danger of being lost if measures are not taken.
-One such step taken in the action against the loss of biodiversity among crops is gene banking.
-There are a number of organizations that enlist teams of local farmers to grow native varieties, particularly those that are threatened by extinction due to lack of modern-day use.
-There are also local, national and international efforts to preserve agricultural genetic resources through off-site methods such as seed and banks for further research and crop breeding.

 The Global Crop Diversity Trust is an independent international organisation which exists to ensure the conservation and availability of crop diversity for food security worldwide.
 It was established through a partnership between the United Nations Food and Agriculture Organization (FAO) and CGIAR acting through Bioversity International.
 The CGIAR is a consortium of international agriculture research centers (IARC) and others that each conduct research on and preserve germplasm from a particular crop or animal species.
 The genebanks of CGIAR centers hold some of the world's largest off site collections of plant genetic resources in trust for the world community.
 Collectively, the CGIAR genebanks contain more than 778,000 accessions of more than 3,000 crop, forage, and agroforestry species.
 The collection includes farmers' varieties and improved varieties and, in substantial measure, the wild species from which those varieties were created.
 National germplasm storage centers include the U.S. Department of Agriculture's National Center for Genetic Resources Preservation, India's National Bureau of Animal Genetic Resources, the Taiwan Livestock Research Institute, and the proposed Australian Network of Plant Genetic Resource Centers.

 The World Resources Institute (WRI) and the World Conservation Union (IUCN) are non-profit organizations that provide funding and other support to off site and on site conservation efforts.
 The wise use of crop genetic diversity in plant breeding and genetic modification can also contribute significantly to protecting the biodiversity in crops.
 Crop varieties can be genetically modified to resist specific pests and diseases.
 For example, a gene from the soil bacterium Bacillus thuringiensis (Bt) produces a natural insecticide toxin.
 Genes from Bt can be inserted into crop plants to make them capable of producing an insecticidal toxin and therefore a resistance to certain pests.
 Bt corn (maize) can however adversely affect non-target insects closely related to the target pest, as with the monarch butterfly.